Cincinnati-Design-LAB/architour/src/content/buildings/cincinnati-music-hall.md

   Samuel Hannaford & Sons (1895) / Kruckemeyer & Strong (1925) / George Schatz &
   Associates (1976) / Perfido Weiskopf Wagstaff + Goettel (2016)
 ---

+Conceived as a cathedral or temple of music, the building was championed by Ruben Springer and other local philanthropists.
+The 3,500 seat Springer Auditorium is considered one of the most acoustically perfect performance halls in the world.
+The building is home to the Cincinnati Symphony Orchestra, Cincinnati Pops Orchestra, Cincinnati Opera, and the May Festival Chorus.